avian2/eagle-automation/README.md

 When exporting to PDF using `pea export`, default print settings are used.
 To set them, go to File -> Print setup, make changes, then quit Eagle so that the settings are saved.

-Exporting and diffing multi-page schematics doesn't work well.
-Only one page can be compared at a time and you have to specify the page number on the command line using --page.

 Contributors